 Trabeculectomy: The most common conventional surgery is a trabeculectomy, sometimes called filtration surgery, which is used in both open-angle and closed-angle glaucoma.
 The surgeon creates a passage in the white part of the eye (the sclera) to give excess eye fluid a new place to drain.

 There are other glaucoma surgeries, including drainage implant surgery, canaloplasty (a recent advancement in non-penetrating surgery), and the Trabectome (a new probe-like device that is inserted into the anterior chamber through the cornea).
 If you are a candidate for surgery, discuss the alternatives with your doctor.

 If you live or work in Ephrata, PA, don’t hesitate to get in touch with the board certified, fellowship-trained Glaucoma specialists at Eye Consultants of Pennsylvania.
 They will provide you with exceptional care while helping you make informed decisions about available treatment options that can minimize the irreversible effects of glaucoma.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 For an appointment, call toll-free 1-800-762-7132.